citrusui/me/blog/_posts/2016-11-24-moving-from-github-pages-to-firebase.md

 **Secure.** Pages only lets you use certain plugins.
 This can be a great thing, since there's no risk of external plugins running malicious code.
 However, it limits what you can do with your site.
 It would be great if you could at least use plugins available from [RubyGems.](https://rubygems.org)

 **Friendly.** When you're using Pages, you don't need need to create a Gemfile or run `bundle install`.
 Every gem you want can be specified through `_config.yml`.
-The [Automatic Page Generator](https://help.github.com/articles/creating-pages-with-the-automatic-generator/) even lets you generate a site without writing a _single line of code_!
+The [Automatic Page Generator](https://help.github.com/articles/creating-pages-with-the-automatic-generator/) even lets you generate a site without writing a _single line of code!_

 # Firebase